Aesthetic/Aesthetic.github.io/README.md

 # Howdy!
-This repositiory stores the code for my online portfolio.
+This repositiory used to store the code for my online portfolio.

+It will be deleted soon >.<